mach-composer/mach-composer-cli/docs/src/topics/concepts.md

 ## First class support for a number of MACH services and cloud platforms
 MACH composer offers first-class support for a number of MACH services such as commercetools, Amplience and contentful.
-Also it offers native support for the major cloud platforms, AWS, Azure and soon GCP.
+Also, it offers native support for the major cloud platforms, AWS, Azure and soon GCP.

 First-class support means that the YAML configuration may contain attributes